RoganMurley/roganmurley.github.io/_posts/2021-11-12-free-monads.markdown

 A free monad is a monad that satisfies the monad laws and nothing more.
 It has all the stucture of a monad and none of the "effects".
 I like to think of it as a program AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) without an interpreter.
 The free monad represents some computation, but it doesn't define what that computation actually means until paired with an interpreter.
 Different interpreters can interpret in different ways.

 Other flavours of DSL can swap implementations in much the same way free monads swap out interpreters, so why choose free monads?
 Their unique edge is that the "AST" is maintained and can be introspected and metaprogrammed.
 Earlier I mentioned that this is a key requirement of our DSL, because we have cards that rewrite the rules of other cards at runtime.

+*(side note: "freer" monads improve on the performance and interpreter composability of free monads, but I haven't looked deeply into them yet)*

 ![GALGA gif](/assets/galga3.gif)